maziac/lagmeter/Docs/LagMeasurements.md

 The BenQ monitor is faster than the EIZO.
 At least 1 frame.

+## Raspberry Pi 4, Retropie/Retroarch

+The RP4 with retropie uses no X. I thought it might outperform the NUC in regards to lag.
+The results were not so good.
+Total lag is about 2-3 frames higher.
+Or, lag is nearly double as high.
+The variance (min to max) is about the same, so maybe this depends on the emulator.

+Measurements were done with lr-mame2003.

+I didn't check the usb polling.
+And mybe it is also possible to get better results by connecting the joystick to the GPIOs.
+But I don't expect any significant improvements compared to the NUC.

 # Conclusions for my Arcade Cabinet

 1. Joysticks: